Frequently Asked Questions for Incoming Exchange Students

 When it is time for you to select your room, you will log into your myKU housing portal to do so.
-The office of study abroad holds rooms in the residence halls to ensure that all exchange students can live on campus, if they so choose.
+Study Abroad and Global Engagement office holds rooms in the residence halls to ensure that all exchange students can live on campus, if they so choose.
 The Jayhawker Towers Apartments fill up quite quickly, however, so many students opt to be put on the waitlist.
 If placed on the waitlist, students will then have the opportunity to indicate their preferences (4 person room vs. 2 person room; renovated vs. unrenovated).
 The more flexible you are with your preferences, the more likely it is you will get a room.
 In early July, all students on the waitlist for the Jayhawker Towers will be removed from the waitlist and will need to select a room in the residence halls if they wish to live on campus.
 Note that signing a contract for on-campus housing is binding so students who break the contract will be charged cancellation fees.

 Is there a fall-only contract option?